yeldarby/glass-presentation-remote/README.md

 Extra Bonus Features
 ====================

-If you want to show someone what it looks like on your Glass display, navigate to `http://localhost/mirror`.
-This should be a (nearly) live view of what you see on Glass.
+If you want to show someone what it looks like on your Glass display, navigate to `http://localhost/mirror` This shows a (nearly) live view of what you see on Glass.

-To see only the latest screenshot that was uploaded to S3, navigate to `http://localhost/screenshot`.
+To see only the latest screenshot that was uploaded to S3, navigate to `http://localhost/screenshot`

 Controlling Your Presentation
 =============================